intershop/intershop-pwa/docs/guides/prometheus-monitoring.md

 ![Example Dashboard](./prometheus-monitoring-dashboard-annotated.png)

+> [!WARNING]
-:warning: We recommend to switch off the SSR container health-check and define alerts in Grafana instead.
+> We recommend to switch off the SSR container health-check and define alerts in Grafana instead.

 # Further References